protegeproject/swrlapi/README.md

   </dependency>
 ```

 If you'd like to be able to execute SWRL rules or SQWRL queries you will need a SWRLAPI-based rule engine implementation.
 Currently, a [Drools-based SWRL rule engine implementation](https://github.com/protegeproject/swrlapi-drools-engine) is provided.
 This implementation is also hosted on Maven Central.
-It Maven dependency is:
+Its Maven dependency is:

 ```
   <dependency>